osg-htc/dosar/docs/ASP2022/10-ComplexDAG.md

 You can create your five jobs.
 The goatbrot jobs very similar to each other, but they have slightly different parameters (arguments) and output files.

 You have placed the goatbrot executable in your bin directory: `~/bin/goatbrot` .
-Condor does not deal well with `~/` as the home directory, so we will use the full path `/home/jovyan/bin/` instead in the submit scripts, which goes to the same path.
+Condor does not deal well with `~/` as the home directory, so we will use the full path `/home/jovyan/bin/` instead in the submit scripts, which goes to the same directory.

 ### goatbrot1.sub